Covid-19: Creches and childcare facilities opening this week ‘beggars belief’, sector says

 Early years educator and Siptu member Clare Casey said people working in the sector “should be treated with the same respect shown to other educators”.

-The Department of Children has been contacted for comment by The Irish Times.
+The Department of Children did not respond to a request for comment at the time of publication.